Music Madness

 Music Madness is the second album by old school hip hop and electro funk group Mantronix.
 Music Madness was the final Mantronix album released on the independent Sleeping Bag Records label.
-The hip hop album features club-oriented production by Kurtis Mantronik and MC Tee's b-boy-based rapping.
+The hip hop album features club-oriented production by Kurtis Mantronik and MC Tee's b-boy-based rhymes.

 Critical reception

 In a contemporary review for The Village Voice, music critic Robert Christgau gave the album a B minus and found Kurtis Mantronik's beats to be full of "groove, variety, and (damn right) human touch", but facetiously pitied M.C.
 Tee for needing "boasting lessons."
 NME, said, "It isn't quite as radical a set as many were expecting, sounding a bit too similar to their first LP without the benefit of any obvious potential singles."

 In a retrospective review, AllMusic's Alex Henderson viewed it as both Mantronix's second best album behind The Album and "proof of how fresh-sounding and creative Mantronix was in the beginning."